WPRDC/data-guide/docs/gettingstarted.md

 ## Checklist
 - Before a new publisher can share information through the Regional Data Center, the following steps must be completed.
   1. Return an executed Data Deposit Agreement
-  2. Complete New Publisher Training Class
+  2. Complete New Publisher Training
   3. Share a copy of the organization's logo and description for use on the Website
   4. (Optional) Develop a department listing for use with metadata documentation.